 Contests were held at venues in Ashton, Denton, Droylsden, Dukinfield, Mossley and Stalybridge, and this year is expected to be the same.
 All are open-air events and organised by volunteers.
-Some are held in picturesque surroundings and for 2019 three contests – Stalybridge Celtic, Hurst Village and Mossley now take place in football grounds.
+Some are held in picturesque surroundings and from 2019 three contests – Stalybridge Celtic, Hurst Village and Mossley all take place in football grounds.

-After its début appearance in 2017, The Albion in Dukinfield returns once more whilst the popular Broadoak contest, has settled nicely into its new home of Ashton Rugby Club.
+After iit's début appearance in 2017, The Albion in Dukinfield returns once more whilst the popular Broadoak contest, has settled nicely into its new home of Ashton Rugby Club.

 For 2019 and beyond the Mossley contest will take place at Seel Park, home of Mossley AFC, and a mere stones throw from its previous location.

 The contests remain primarily due to the indefatigable dedication of the volunteers who refuse to let the event disappear not just from the brass band calendar, but their local community.
 They come together under the name of the Friends of the Tameside Whit Friday Brass Band Committee.
 These volunteers are heroes and without them, Whit Friday just wouldn't exist.

 Such is the attraction and history of the Tameside contests that bands are prepared to travel the length and breadth of the country to participate.
 Some even come in from overseas..